Disaster tourism: Reception

 The effect of tourism on the local economy is often nuanced due to the specifics of how tourism affects local income.
 It is generally accepted that if the tours comprise public events organized by volunteers, then there are consistent but small increases to charity donations.
 However, if the tours are organized by private companies, then it is not always clear how what proportion of the profits go back into relief efforts.
 Furthermore, while governmental regulation typically prevents private tours from slowing down or reversing reconstruction in areas where reconstruction has already begun, critics argue that private touring may de-incentivize the reconstruction of locations and sites, in which reconstruction has yet to occur.
 Another possible situation is that the tours are not organized by formal entities but instead by less cohesive groups of citizens.
 These cases are relatively unstudied due to their rarity.

 Similarly, visiting disaster sites is thought to affect empathy, but the nature of the effect it has depends on the particulars of the visit.
 Unorganized visits, for example, can often raise empathy by forcing the visitors to see suffering up close and prompting them to consider how to interact with victims.
-On the other hand, more organized visits have been accused of lowering empathy because they comprised tourists “acting like tourists and dressing like tourists,” which dilutes and sanitizes the experience.
+On the other hand, more organized visits have been accused of lowering empathy because they comprised tourists "acting like tourists and dressing like tourists," which dilutes and sanitizes the experience.

 In the immediate aftermath of a disaster, rescue efforts are often hampered by people who come to see and photograph the site, rather than take part in it.
-An example of this is that in Kavalappara, Kerala, where the landslide disaster occurred in 2019, even the emergency vehicles were blocked in the roadblock due to the vehicles of those who came only to see the disaster site.
-This led to widespread criticism, and authorities even demanded that unnecessary visits to Kavalappara be avoided.
+An example of this is that of Kavalappara, Kerala, where a landslide occurred in 2019, with emergency vehicles blocked in due to the vehicles of visitors.
+This led to widespread criticism, and authorities demanded that unnecessary visits to Kavalappara be avoided.